KraftReport/BlazorInAction/README.md

 # BlazorInAction
-Learning blazor by reading Blazor in Action written Sainty Chirs.
+Learning blazor by reading Blazor in Action written by Sainty Chirs.